SyntX34/WeaponStats/README.md

 - **Admin Notifications**: Alerts admins in real-time when high suspicion levels are detected
 - **Detailed Logging**: Maintains comprehensive logs of all detections and player statistics
 - **Per-Player Tracking**: Maintains separate statistics for each player
+- **Native Support**: Exposes detection statuses and suspicion levels to other plugins
+- **Bot Compatibility**: Works with both human players and bots for comprehensive testing

 ## Commands
 - `sm_wstats [target]` - Display weapon statistics for yourself or a target player